 (4) Analyze the ESEE consequences.
 Local governments shall analyze the ESEE consequences that could result from decisions to allow, limit, or prohibit a conflicting use.
 The analysis may address each of the identified conflicting uses, or it may address a group of similar conflicting uses.
 A local government may conduct a single analysis for two or more resource sites that are within the same area or that are similarly situated and subject to the same zoning.
 The local government may establish a matrix of commonly occurring conflicting uses and apply the matrix to particular resource sites in order to facilitate the analysis.
+A local government may conduct a single analysis for estate the analysis.
 A local government may conduct a single analysis for a site containing more than one significant Goal 5 resource.
 The ESEE analysis must consider any applicable statewide goal or acknowledged plan requirements, including the requirements of Goal 5.
 The analyses of the ESEE consequences shall be adopted either as part of the plan or as a land use regulation.